Teoroo-CMC/PiNN/docs/usage/overview.md

 neighboring lists, or radial basis functions.

 PiNN `networks` are defined ANN architectures that makes atomic predictions.
-Since PiNN `networks` are essentially Keras Models, wich is ready for simple regression tasks.
+Since PiNN `networks` are essentially Keras Models, they are ready for simple regression tasks.

 ## Models